MohammedGuniem/social-media-influence-analyzer/README.md

 #### II-B: Add necessary environment variables

 - Rename the file .env.example to .env
-- If you wish to crawl reddit, please register your crawling account and obtain credentials by following the instructions on this link https://praw.readthedocs.io/en/latest/getting_started/authentication.html
 - Fill in the following necessary environment variables

 | Variable                    | default value | possible values                                                                                                                                       |